hadrienj/hadrienj.github.io/_posts/2018-03-24-Deep-Learning-Book-Series-2.8-Singular-Value-Decomposition.md

 # Introduction

-The last chapter was a lot of fun!
-This one will be a bit less heavy.
 We will see another way to decompose matrices: the Singular Value Decomposition or SVD.
 Since the beginning of this series, I emphasized the fact that you can see matrices as linear transformation in space.
 With the SVD, you decompose a matrix in three other matrices.
 You can see these new matrices as *sub-transformations* of the space.
 Instead of doing the transformation in one movement, we decompose it in three movements.
 As a bonus, we will apply the SVD to image processing.
 We will see the effect of SVD on an image of Lucy the goose (it is just a goose named Lucy...) so keep on reading!

 # 2.8 Singular Value Decomposition